Convex normality of rational polytopes with long edges: Integrally closed polytopes

-The normality property is invariant under affine-lattice isomorphisms of lattice polytopes, and the property of being integrally closed is invariant under an affine change of coordinates, leaving the lattice structure $\ZZ^d\subset\RR^d$ invariant.
+The normality property is invariant under \emph{affine isomorphisms of lattice polytopes,} and the property of being integrally closed is invariant under affine changes of coordinates, leaving the lattice structure $\ZZ^d\subset\RR^d$ invariant.

 A lattice polytope $P\subset\RR^d$ is integrally closed if and only if it is normal and $L$ is a direct summand of $\ZZ^d$.
 Obvious examples of normal but not integrally closed polytopes are the s.~c. \emph{empty} lattice simplices of large volume.
-No classification of such simplices is known in dimensions $\ge4$, the main difficulty being the lack of satisfactory characterization of their lattice widths; see \cite{empty2,empty1}.
+No classification of such simplices is known in dimensions $\ge4$, the main difficulty being the lack of satisfactory a characterization of their lattice widths; see \cite{empty2,empty1}.
+For recent advances in the field see \cite{kantor,batyrev}.

-A normal polytope $P\subset\RR^d$ can be made into a full-dimensional integrally closed polytope by changing the lattice of reference $\ZZ^d$ to $L$ and the ambient Euclidean space $\RR^d$ to the subspace $\RR L$.
-In particular, normal and integrally closed polytopes refer to same isomorphism classes of lattice polytopes.\footnote{In the literature the difference between `normal' and `integrally closed' is sometimes blurred.}
+A normal polytope $P\subset\RR^d$ can be made into a full-dimensional integrally closed polytope by changing the lattice of reference $\ZZ^d$ to $L$, the ambient Euclidean space $\RR^d$ to the subspace $\RR L$, and shifting $P$ so that $0\in P$.
+In particular, normal and integrally closed polytopes refer to same isomorphism classes of lattice polytopes.
+In the literature, however, the difference between `normal' and `integrally closed' is sometimes blurred.

 Normal/integrally closed polytopes enjoy popularity in algebraic combinatorics and they have been showcased on recent workshops (\cite{aim,mfo}).
 These polytopes represent the homogeneous case of the Hilbert bases of finite positive rational cones and the connection to algebraic geometry is that they define projectively normal embeddings of toric varieties.
 There are many challenges of number theoretic, ring theoretic, homological, and $K$-theoretic nature, concerning the associated objects: Ehrhart series', rational cones, toric rings, and toric varieties; see \cite{kripo}.